Acts 19

 Acts 19:17-20Books of Magic Burned

-17And this was known to all the Jews and Greeks also dwelling at Ephesus; and fear fell upon them all, and the name of the Lord Jesus was magnified.
+17And this was known to all the Jews and Greeks also dwelling at Ephesus; and fear fell on them all, and the name of the Lord Jesus was magnified.
 18And many that believed came, and confessed, and shewed their deeds.
-19Many also of them which used curious arts brought their books together, and burned them before all men: and they counted the price of them, and found it fifty thousand pieces of silver.
+19Many of them also which used curious arts brought their books together, and burned them before all men: and they counted the price of them, and found it fifty thousand pieces of silver.
 20So mightily grew the word of God and prevailed.

 They "show their deeds" - they reveal what they have been doing.
 In the context of magical practices, this means they expose their former ways, their involvement in sorcery, their reliance on hidden knowledge.
 Everything that was done in shadows is brought into the light.